sharpfoxdev/budget-now/README.md

 ./budgetApp add_category food 5000
 ./budgetApp add_category accomodation 6000
 ```
-This will create category `food` and budgest 5000 to it (amount we want to spend in this category).
+This will create category `food` and budget 5000 to it (amount we want to spend in this category).
 The name of category has to be unique within budget.

 ### Adding expense to category
 To add expense in given category in primary budget run:
 ```
-./budgetApp expense food 200 tesco
+./budgetApp expense food 200 tesco 2.5.2022
 ```
 This will add expense of 200 in `food` category with comment `tesco`.
 If date is not specified, todays date will be assumed.
+But be aware, that the date has to be within budget date range.
+The app will also inform you, how fast or slow you are spending your budget.

 ### Printing information about budget
 To print basic information and statistics about given budget, run:
 ```
-./budgetApp info_budget feb22
+./budgetApp info_budget may22
 ```
 This will print all the categories within budget, spent, budgeted and left to spend amounts within them and total income, expenses, budgeted and left to budget amounts within the whole budget.